 Bananas have 0.15 mg of zinc per 100g.
 A banana contributes to the daily zinc intake, as it has up to 0.23 mg of zinc.
 This dose is 2.1% of the recommended daily intake.

 Banana has low amounts of zinc.
 It contains 0.15 mg of zinc per 100g.

 - a medium banana contains 0.18 mg of zinc, or 1.6% of the Daily Value

 - a large banana contains about 0.23 mg of zinc, or 2.1% of the DV

 Moreover, dehydrated banana chips and green banana powder contain about 0.61 mg of zinc per 100g, or 5.5% of the DV.
 You should consume banana chips in moderation, though.
 They’re particularly high in sugars.

-Furthermore, banana has a great dietary value.
-In fact, it’s an excellent dietary source of fiber, potassium and magnesium, while it contains modest amounts of vitamin C!
+Although banana has a low zinc content, it has a great nutritional value.
+In fact, it’s an excellent dietary source of fiber, potassium and magnesium, while it contains moderate amounts of vitamin C!
 Also, it contains traces of many other minerals.

-You can boost your daily intake of zinc by consuming beans, seeds, and nuts as well.
-They’re excellent plant-based foods high in zinc.
+However, you can boost your daily intake of zinc by consuming beans, seeds, and nuts as well.
+They’re excellent plant-based sources of zinc.

 How much zinc do we need a day?